If you want to make a metal song with Garageband, there are a number of ways to do it.

 However, I’m a huge metal head, so obviously I’m biased.

-This section is by no means a comprehensive list of the music theory principles on which metal music is based, but it will give you an idea on how to proceed with creating your own songs.
+This section is by no means a comprehensive list of the music theory principles on which metal music is based, but it will give you an idea on how to proceed with creating your own songs, by the way, Guitar Pro 7.5 from Plugin Fox will help a lot with this.

 Let’s move on to what is the most defining characteristic of metal music.